 Other causes of back pain

-Back pain can be caused by a variety of problems and many of the questions I will ask you about your general health are to establish whether the pain in your back is coming from another organ or to try to exclude any serious (but rare) conditions.
-I will always refer you if I believe the cause of your problem is something not appropriate for osteopathic treatment.
+Back pain can be caused by a variety of problems and many of the questions we will ask you about your general health are to establish whether the pain in your back is coming from another organ or to try to exclude any serious (but rare) conditions.
+We will always refer you if we believe the cause of your problem is something not appropriate for osteopathic treatment.